-Spinal Disc Construction
+Spinal Disc Anatomy

 The annular fibers hydraulically seal the gelatinous nucleus and evenly distribute pressure and force imposed on the structure.

-At birth, 80 percent of the disc is composed of water.
+At birth, approximately 80 percent of the disc is composed of water.
 In order for the disc to function properly, it must be well hydrated.
 The nucleus pulposus is the major carrier of the body's axial load and relies on its water-based contents to maintain strength and pliability.

 In This Article: